XTBVisit XTB79% of retail investor accounts lose money

 With a demo account, these steps are not needed and the accounts can typically be opened with just an email and password since trading on demo accounts is risk-free using virtual funds.

-What Czech traders should look for in a forex broker
+What should Czech traders look for in a forex broker?

 Some limitations you will encounter when trading forex in the Czech Republic include the maximum leverage being 1:30 as a retail trader, both spread betting and binary options trading are banned, and brokers cannot offer welcome bonuses or deposit bonuses.
 However, they can offer benefits to loyal or active traders.